Frank DiLeo: Career

-DiLeo is referenced in Sheryl Crow's "The Na-Na Song," with the lines "Clarence Thomas organ grinder Frank DiLeo's dong / Maybe if I'd let him I'd have had a hit song."
-Crow and DiLeo were acquainted when Crow worked as a backup singer on Jackson's Bad tour.
+DiLeo is referenced in Sheryl Crow's "The Na-Na Song", with the lines "Clarence Thomas organ grinder Frank DiLeo's dong / Maybe if I'd let him I'd have had a hit song."
+Crow and DiLeo were acquainted when Crow worked as a backup singer on Jackson's Bad World Tour.
+Dileo propositioned Crow and said he would ruin her career if she did not comply.
 DiLeo also managed the careers of Taylor Dayne, Jodeci, Laura Branigan, and Bon Jovi guitarist Richie Sambora, and had worked with Prince on several projects.

 DiLeo founded Dileo Entertainment Group, a company located in Nashville, Tennessee.
 The company is focused on managing up-and-coming artists as well as establishing a publishing company in Nashville with partners Mark Lamica and Quincy Krashna, with whom also co-managed Michael Jackson and his comeback tour along with numerous projects including several plays.
 DiLeo also wrote a tell-all biography of his years in the music industry, of which Mark & Quincy have the transcripts and original copies.

-In 1991 Youngstown, Ohio Mob Boss Joseph "Little Joey" Naples was killed outside a home he was having built in Beaver Township, Mahoning County.
+In 1991, Youngstown, Ohio Mob Boss Joseph "Little Joey" Naples was killed outside a home he was having built in Beaver Township, Mahoning County.
 He was driving DiLeo's Ford Mustang Convertible.
-Naples was a Pittsburgh member of the Genovese crime family, Lamica was known to have family ties.
+Naples was a member of the LaRocca LCN family in Pittsburgh.

-In 2011 DiLeo suffered a heart attack and was treated at Cedars Sinai Medical Center in Los Angeles.
+In 2011, DiLeo suffered a heart attack and was treated at Cedars Sinai Medical Center in Los Angeles.

 He appeared in six major motion pictures.
 His film credits include Goodfellas, Wayne's World and Wayne's World 2.